-The LME is temporarily moving to fully electronic pricing on Monday 23 March 2020 (with prices being calculated on the basis of electronic market activity on LMEselect).
+The LME temporarily moved to fully electronic pricing on Monday 23 March 2020 (with prices being calculated on the basis of electronic market activity on LMEselect).
 Ring trading is being suspended until conditions normalise in respect of COVID-19, at which point Ring trading will resume.
 During this period, trading will be conducted via LMEselect and the inter-office market.

-The benchmark methodologies for the Official Prices and Closing Prices will continue to apply, with the LME relying in particular on its ability to calculate Official Prices and Closing Prices on the basis of LMEselect activity.
+The benchmark methodologies for the Official Prices and Closing Prices continue to apply, with the LME relying in particular on its ability to calculate Official Prices and Closing Prices on the basis of LMEselect activity.

-Additionally, the LME has received a number of questions and concerns about the possibility of market tightness or physical supply disruption caused by difficulties in putting metal on warrant or delivering metal in to and out of warehouses.
+The LME has received a number of questions and concerns about the possibility of market tightness or physical supply disruption caused by difficulties in putting metal on warrant or delivering metal in to and out of warehouses.

 As a general point, the LME expects its listed warehouses to have robust procedures in place to deal with the effects of COVID-19, and warehouses should make every effort to continue to meet their obligations under the Warehouse Agreement and applicable policies.